Virginia Code 59.1-542: Enterprise zone designation

 D. A joint enterprise zone shall consist of no more than three noncontiguous zone areas for each participating locality.
 The aggregate size of these noncontiguous areas shall be specified by regulation.

 E. Upon recommendation of the Director of the Department, the Governor may designate up to 30 enterprise zones in accordance with the provisions of this chapter.
 Such designations are to be done in coordination with the expiration of existing zones designated under earlier Enterprise Zone Program provisions.
 The initial round of six zone designation applications and approval may be conducted prior to adoption of final program regulations provided that the process is consistent with the provisions of this chapter.
 Enterprise zones shall be designated for an initial 10-year period except as provided for in subsections A and B of § 59.1-546.
-Upon recommendation of the Director of the Department, the Governor may renew zones designated on or after July 1, 2005, for up to three five-year renewal periods and zones designated prior to July 1, 2005, for one five-year renewal period.
+Upon recommendation of the Director of the Department, the Governor may renew zones designated on or after July 1, 2005, for up to four five-year renewal periods and zones designated prior to July 1, 2005, for up to two five-year renewal periods.
 Recommendations for five-year renewals shall be based on the locality’s performance of its enterprise zone responsibilities, the continued need for such a zone, and its effectiveness in creating jobs and capital investment.
+Notwithstanding any provision to the contrary, any enterprise zone in effect as of June 30, 2024, shall be extended for an additional four-year period, in addition to any renewal periods provided by this section.

 F. Localities that have zone designations are responsible for providing the local incentives specified in their applications, providing timely submission of enterprise zone reports and evaluations as required by regulation, verifying that businesses and properties seeking enterprise zone incentives are physically located within their zones, and implementing an active local enterprise zone program within the context of overall economic development efforts.